 While a college degree is essential to succeed in today’s economy, only 35% of college-age Virginians are actually enrolled in a two or four year college and only 42% of Virginians have a college degree.
-Increasing these enrollments means keeping tuition within reasonable limits and making more grants as appropriate to permit our children to access our colleges and universities.

 For Virginia to compete nationally and internationally in the 21st century, and to ensure our children are able to succeed in this competitive environment, we must do better supporting our institutions of higher education, including our community college system and world-class teaching and research facilities such as the University of Virginia.
 It is unacceptable that the state funds only 5.8% percent of UVA’s total operating budget (a percentage that has decreased over the last several years) while undergraduate tuition at the University has increased almost 34% over the past five years.